Zhangjiajie Hunan, China Travel Guide

 Bring wide-angle lenses for vistas.
 A robust tripod is advisable.
 Protect equipment from rain or mist.

-Plan routes for productivity.
+Plan routes for effectiveness.
 Use cable autos and elevators to save time and energy.

 Visit during shoulder or low season, avoid Chinese national holidays.
 Explore less famous areas like Yangjiajie.